Do Go On - 536 - FedEx Flight 705

 Yeah, no, that's weird.

-But when he and his crew exceeded their max flying hours the day before, they were no longer able to take the shift.
+this flight, but when he and his crew exceeded their max flying hours the day before,

 Just on a technicality for safety, you've gone over your maximum hours.